-The New Jersey taxes to consider are the inheritance tax, the separate estate tax and the state income tax.
+The New Jersey taxes to consider are the inheritance tax and the state income tax.
+Note that the New Jersey estate tax has been repealed effective for residents dying January 1, 2018, and thereafter.

 New Jersey Taxes

 "In this world nothing can be said to be certain, except death and taxes."